eagleboost/blog/_includes/posts/2021-04-06-Unity-Container-02-Implementing-the-INotifyPropertyChanged-Interface/en.md

 Although the `Reflection.Emit` approach can save us repeated works, but there're still rooms to improve:

-First of all, it's debug friendly.
+First of all, it's not debug friendly.
 Since the property setter is emitted `IL` codes, so there're no source codes to set break points in the setter, there're workarounds but not convenient.

 Second, the `INotifyPropertyChanged` interface is a very high level abstraction, so it might cause problems if not used properly: